borealbirds/WildTrax-dataHarmonization/README.md

 Any detailed communication about the data sharing agreement should clearly reflect these options.

-# 3. Acquiring source data and related documentation that facilitates reformatting (step 4, below).
+# 3. Source data and related documentation that facilitates reformatting (step 4, below).

-Once a signed data sharing agreement has been acquired, data acquisition can take place.
+Historically for BAM, once a signed data sharing agreement has been acquired the data acquisition process can take place.

-All data acquired should be logged in the [template](https://github.com/MelinaHoule/WT-Integration/blob/345282009ddcbd465f07789eca1cc0b8ba78e13a/project_Integration.xlsx) as soon as you receive it.
+All data acquired should be logged in the [template](https://github.com/MelinaHoule/WT-Integration/blob/345282009ddcbd465f07789eca1cc0b8ba78e13a/project_Integration.xlsx) as soon as it is received.

 * Make sure the Organization exists.
 If not, create an entry.
 * Create a new project entry.
 Marked it as NS (Not Started).